-Living with your emotional support animal in campus housing is typically a more entailed process.
+Living with your emotional support animal in campus housing (in dorms) is typically a more entailed process.
 The majority of universities I have worked with have requested extensive information and paperwork, asking about more detailed Private Health Information (PHI) than is normally requested.
-In order to complete a campus request, I may need to meet with you multiple times.
-Usually, I suggest that campus housing clients book three appointments a week apart.
-The total cost for all appointments and sending documents is $300.
+The total cost is higher due to the complicated nature of university accommodations.
+The fee is typically $250 depending on the paperwork that is required.
 Because campus housing is considered a public spaces (not private), these institutions are not protected by the same Fair Housing Act laws that private apartments would be required to honor.
 Thus, it is at the discretion of the University or College to decide if they will allow an emotional support animal.
 If you are concerned about not being able to take an emotional support animal with you, you have the option of living in an apartment that is not run by the university, which would be required to comply with local, state, and federal Assistance Animal laws set by the FHA, ADA, HUD, and DOJ.

 The first steps that you would need to take is to book the initial appointment, and then complete the intake forms.
 You will also need to complete extra forms, which I will send you after the first appointment.
 In addition, I will need you to email me the directions or university forms that I will need to complete for your campus housing.